 "Scientific studies at the cellular level, whole animal level and involving human populations, shows compelling and comprehensive evidence that RF/MW exposure down to very low residential exposure levels, levels which are a minute fraction of present “safety standards”, results in altered brain function, sleep disruption, depression, chronic fatigue, headache, impaired memory and learning, adverse reproductive outcomes including miscarriage, still birth, cot death, prematurely and birth deformities.
 Many other adverse health effects have been found, predominantly cancer of many organs, especially brain cancer, leukaemia, breast cancer and testicular cancer.
 Studies have also found that RF/MW exposed parents have more children with CNS cancers and other health defects. (...)
 Hence there is strong evidence that ELF and RF/MW is associated with accelerated aging (enhanced cell death and cancer) and moods, depression, suicide, anger, rage and violence, primarily through genotoxic damage, alteration of cellular calcium ions and the melatonin/serotonin balance."
 Dr. Neil Cherry, Lincoln University in New Zealand

-Why are research results contradictory?
+Why are the research results contradictory?

-- research does not take into account the simultaneous exposure of the population to multiple radiation sources
+- The research does not take into account the simultaneous exposure of the population to multiple radiation sources

-- there is no population not exposed to radiation, in order to make correct comparisons
+- There is no population not exposed to radiation, in order to make correct comparisons

-- some studies exclude sensitive population groups (eg children from the Interphone study)
+- Some studies exclude sensitive population groups (eg. children from the Interphone study)

-- some studies do not last long enough to show differences in the development of diseases such as cancer (required time > 10 years)
+- Some studies do not last long enough to show differences in the development of diseases such as cancer (required time > 10 years)

-- the exposure assessment is often simplified based on the distance from the sources which frequently does not correspond to the actual exposure (eg near mobile phone masts we record totally different radiation values in residencies facing the mast compared to those that don't, even if the distance is the same).
+- The exposure assessment is often simplified based on the distance from the sources which frequently does not correspond to the actual exposure (eg. near mobile phone masts we record totally different radiation values in residencies facing the mast compared to those that don't, even if the distance is the same).